nhs-riak/riak_kv/docs/Node-Diversity.md

 Hence we have decided to call this option _'node_confirms'_,as this is the number of different nodes we require to confirm their write has been successful.
 We chose to break from the 'traditional' two letter options such as pw and dw as they are vnode based options, whereas this is a node based option, and it is also more descriptive.

-## Implementation
-The implementation is very straight forward.
-We wait for sufficient _'dw'_ results to come in from different nodes that satisfy the _'node_confirms'_.
-This is done by adding the node name for each write to the tuple passed into the counting mechanism used to count _'pw'_ results, and extending that mechanism to count the different nodes that have responded.

 ## Testing
-Testing is done by adding unit tests for the count mechanisms, and by creating a riak_test that does the following:
+Testing is done by adding unit tests for the count mechanisms, and by creating a [riak_test](https://github.com/ramensen/riak_test/blob/rs-physical-promises/tests/node_confirms_vs_pw.erl) that does the following:
 * Start a 5 node cluster
 * Get a preflist for a key
 * Stop 2 primary nodes for that key